 The most common cause of tooth loss is gum disease.
 When your gums become irritated, they pull away from your teeth, creating an empty space into which bacteria fall.
 Under the gums, they attack your jawbone and the structures that support your teeth.
 Eventually, your teeth become loose, and fall out.

 Trauma is another cause of tooth loss.
 Any type of injury to the facial region can loosen a tooth, or knock it out completely.

-Effects to Gum Tissue
+Effects To Gum Tissue After Losing a Tooth

 Not only that, but the quality of your gum tissue decreases, becoming thin in the area around the empty space.
 Both of these factors can affect the adjacent teeth.
 Your gums can recede against these teeth, exposing more surface area.
 Your roots can even become exposed.
 This increases your risk for tooth decay and sensitivity.

-Other Effects of Tooth Loss
+Other Gum-Focused Effects Of Tooth Loss